 A project is proposed to develop and investigate the effectiveness of a fixed gain control system strategy for a six degree of freedom submerged Wave Energy Converter (WEC).
 The WEC is modelled on a product known as WaveSub (Marine Power Systems, 2019) which features a submerged cylindrical buoy with four tethers.

-The control system strategy will be evaluated on how much extra power it is able to capture over an uncontrolled system in a variety of sea scenarios.
-It must also stay within the physical constraints of the WEC.
-This will be evaluated using a pre-established software simulation known as WECsim (Fusco & Ringwood, 2013), developed by Dr. Andrew Hillis, this project’s supervisor.
+The control system strategy will be evaluated on how much extra power it is able to capture over an optimally damped passive system in a variety of sea states.
+It must also stay within the physical constraints of the WEC device.
+This will be evaluated using a pre-established software simulation known as WECsim.

+The fixed gain control scheme to be investigated is known as Simple and Effective control and was presented by Ringwood (Fusco & Ringwood, 2013).
+Ringwood’s work considers a 1 Degree of Freedom (DOF) WEC.
+Home position drift has been observed in previous work when applying this scheme to 6DOF systems.
+The cause of this error will be investigated and a conclusion will be reached on the applicability of Simple and Effective Control to 6DOF WECs.

 Introduction and Background